corentin-R/WebGameResume/README.md

 ## How to use it

 * Clone the repo
-* Run the script `script/dlPhaser.sh`
+* Run the script `dlPhaser.sh`
 * Open `index.html` in a browser, you should see the Phaser logo (800x600)
-* Congratulate yourself, you'ra a genious!
+* Congratulate yourself, you're a genious!